Boiler and Unfired Pressure Vessel Law

 "Modular boiler."
 An assembly of individual steam or hot water heating boilers consisting of a group of individual boilers called modules, intended to be installed as a unit, with no intervening stop valves between the modules, with a single inlet and a single outlet.
 Modules may be under one jacket or may be individually jacketed.
 The term does not include assemblies of fired heat exchangers constructed and stamped as a part, assembled under one jacket and connected with no intervening stop valves.

 "National Board."
 The National Board of Boiler and Pressure Vessel Inspectors.

 "Person."
 Any individual, firm, partnership, unincorporated association, corporation or municipality.
 The term shall include the Commonwealth.

 "Power boiler."
-A boiler in which steam or other vapor is generated at a pressure of more than 15 pounds per square inch (psi).
+A boiler in which steam or other vapor is generated at a pressure of more than 15 psi.

 "Process boiler."
 Any vessel in which steam is generated or superheated under pressure or vacuum for use external to itself by direct or indirect application of heat.
 The source of heat must be in part or whole from a process other than the boiler itself.
 In order to be classified as a process boiler, the boiler must be directly tied to another process other than the generation of steam.

 "Storage water heater."
 A vessel in which water is heated by the direct application of heat from the combustion of fuels or from electricity for the purpose of providing and storing hot water, which operates at a maximum pressure of 160 psi and a maximum temperature of 210°F and is limited to hot water supply.